 The Crossing at Casey Jones, LaPlata (Charles County) – In addition to its gourmet and casual fare, specialty cakes and wine classes, Casey Jones has a selection of homemade desserts made with homemade ice cream and sorbets.
 The Banana Split sundae uses homemade banana ice cream.

-Chesapeake Bay Farms, Inc., Berlin (Worcester County) – Meet the herd that produces the milk for all of our fresh dairy products.
-Enjoy our homemade ice cream cones while watching the cows in our unique country setting.
-Kids can safely milk our robotic re-circulating cow and visit with our farm animals.
+Chesapeake Bay Farms, Inc., Berlin (Worcester County) – Meet the herd that produces the milk for all of the farms fresh dairy products.
+Enjoy homemade ice cream cones while watching the cows in our unique country setting.
+Kids can safely milk a robotic re-circulating cow and visit with farm animals.
 Retail stores in Pocomoke and Berlin serve all Chesapeake Bay Farms homemade products including hand-dipped ice cream by the cup, cone or packaged to take home, a wide variety of artesian cheeses and fresh hand-stretched mozzarella made on our dairy farm, fresh milk, butter, eggs and more.
-We also have our own grass-fed beef and pork that has been processed at a USDA-approved facility and flash-frozen for your convenience.
-Other items available include local jams & jellies, local honey, homemade rustic bread, homemade fruit pies and more.

 Dumser's Dairyland, Ocean City (Worcester County) – Located on the Ocean City boardwalk since 1939, Dumser's makes its own ice cream daily – serving up its creations at an ice cream parlor reminiscent of the 1940s.
 Dumser's also has two restaurant locations along Coastal Highway.